hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 so in a nutshell it comes down to being difficult to implement well due to the nature of Red's syntax?

 [7:04:41](#Ucmp081f5Drk81qwMGpGoKn56KjQje_Dp5hM_uxOa2E) <hiiamboris (NOT THIS ONE)>:
-No Ì†ΩÌ∏â Implementation is the easiest part Ì†ΩÌ∏â
+No üòâ Implementation is the easiest part üòâ

 [7:05:51](#emwZmvKac-sqRJBJaGCcJPwgPXL8SxqJDKRjThsMITQ) <hiiamboris (NOT THIS ONE)>:
 Difficult to evaluate how it will work within the big picture in the years ahead, with all the other planned features.